Vertexwahn/BazelDemos/fmt/README.md

 # Readme

-This is an example that demonstrates how fmt can be used with Bazel.
+This is an example that demonstrates how {fmt} can be used with Bazel.

 ## How to run